PRISM Weather Data

 Historical Past: Values prior to 1981 are based on less extensive observations.
 Time series datasets computed using monthly modeling are available for the years 1895-1990.

 Projects: Map images and data prepared for outside agencies but now released for public use.
-Includes USDA Plant Hardiness Zone Maps, climate data for areas outside the continental U.S., and map images for individual states.
+Includes USDA Plant Hardiness Zone Maps, data for areas outside the continental U.S., and map images for individual states.

 Data Explorer: analyze and download time-series data for a single location.